20+ Ideas for an Energizing and Fun Brain Break for Kids

 7. Breathing Exercises

-You can add simple guided breathing exercises such as belly breathing or rainbow breathing as brain break activities.
-They help reduce stress and anxiety, improve concentration, and teach self-regulation.
-These activities can be especially advantageous during stressful times or exams.
+You can whip up simple guided breathing exercises, like belly breathing or rainbow breathing, as brain breaks.
+They help reduce stress and anxiety, improve concentration, and teach the kids self-regulation techniques – they can be especially useful when times get stressful or it's exam season.

 8. Meditation

-A short, guided meditation session helps kids calm their minds and focus on the present moment.
-It promotes emotional well-being and regulation and helps create a sense of inner peace.
-You need to set up a quiet space and get a meditation script or audio.
+Get the kids to sit down for a short guided meditation session – it helps them calm their minds and concentrate on the present moment.
+Meditation boosts emotional well-being and regulation, helping them find inner peace.
+You'll need to set up a quiet space and get a meditation script or audio to hand.

 9. Feather Balance